Fedotova-Elena/DataProtfolio/README.md

 [link](https://github.com/Fedotova-Elena/DataProtfolio/tree/main/Beer%20Consumption%20project)

 This is a linear regression problem: based on information about weather and beer consumption I predict how much beer will be consumed.
-In this project I analysed how beer consumption dependends from weather condition in São Paulo, Brazil.
+In this project, I analyzed how beer consumption depends on the weather conditions in São Paulo, Brazil.

 ### Travel Insurance Prediction Project